 P4G is looking for the world's most innovative partnerships delivering measurable sustainable growth and climate action impact.
 Our State-of-the-Art Partnerships are best-in-class examples of multistakeholder partnerships that can rapidly scale and replicate their models of change.
-We welcome the most entrepreneurial solutions capable of delivering transformative impact in this decade of action.
-P4G announced the 2021 Partnership of the Year, Closing the Loop on Textile Waste in Kenya, on November 8 2021.
+We welcome the most entrepreneurial solutions capable of delivering transformative impact in this decade of action to apply by July 31, 2022.
+Read below about our 2021 Sector Winners.

 SDG 2 Food and Agriculture: BetterCycle converts organic waste into insect protein thus reducing waste and preserving wild fish populations in the ocean.